International Finance Center Seoul: Conrad Seoul

 The Conrad Seoul Hotel is a luxury five-star hotel located in one of the four towers in the IFC complex.
 It is part of the Conrad Hotels & Resorts, a premier luxury brand of Hilton Hotel Group, helmed by general manager Mark Meaney, and the first Conrad hotel in Korea.

 The lobby is flanked by a 36.5-meter spiral staircase, connecting the lobby through to the fifth floor.
 The hotel has 434 guestrooms and suites spread throughout 38-stories.
 The standard rooms are 48 square meters and the penthouse is 288 square meters.
-Other facilities includes ballrooms and meeting rooms, as well as Pulse8, a 24-hour gym opened all year round.
+Other facilities include ballrooms and meeting rooms, as well as Pulse8, a 24-hour gym opened all year round.